-If present expenditures and future expenditures do not exactly equal $t_1Y_1$ and $t_2Y_2$ , then
+If present expenditures and future expenditures do not exactly equal t_1Y_1 and t_2Y_2 , then borowing (or saving) will be necessary to minimize the burden of taxation.

 The above analysis of tax smoothing can be generalized easily to N time period governmental taxation for a given present value of tax revenues.

 Government bonds are not net wealth from this Ramsay-based perspective, because they are offset by an equal amount of future tax payments (a point stressed in Barro 1974 and in Ricardo 1820).
 If taxpayers are forward looking (as postulate by Ricardo and by Barro), then the timing of taxes is less relevant than the present value of the revenues generated (and their associated burdens).
-Note that this approach is consistent with the voter driven model developed in the previous section of the paper.

-A somewhat similar efficiency case for debt finance is associated with Keynesian macroeconomic theory.
-If one accepts Keynesian, post-Keynesian, or neo-Keynesian reasoning with respect to debt, debt may also be used to increase aggregate demand to reduce the losses associated with business cycles (during recessions).
-In this case, government debt is assumed to increase average income, which induces a second channel through which deficits may smooth the path of individual consumption.
+An additional efficiency case for debt finance is associated with Keynesian macroeconomic theory.
+If one accepts Keynesian, post-Keynesian, or neo-Keynesian reasoning with respect to debt, debt may also be used to increase aggregate demand to reduce the losses associated with business cycles (during recessions).4